mdgolammafuz/ICO-with-ERC20-Token/README.md

   * Enums are explicitly convertible to and from integer

-  * Enums are user defined types that contain human readable names for a set of constants, called members
+  * Enums are user-defined types that contain human-readable names for a set of constants, called members

 <br/>